EwoutH/anevicon/README.md

             A sender of generated traffic, specified as an IP-address and a port number, separated by the colon character. [default: 0.0.0.0:0] -w, --wait <TIME-SPAN>
-            A waiting time before an attack execution.
-It is mainly used to prevent a launch of an erroneous (unwanted) attack. [default: 5secs]
+            A waiting time before a test execution.
+It is mainly used to prevent a launch of an erroneous (unwanted) test. [default: 5secs]

 For more information see <https://github.com/Gymmasssorla/anevicon>.
 ```